sensu/sensu-check-multiplexer/README.md

 - [Contributing](#contributing)

 ## Overview
-The Multiplexer Check is a [Sensu Check][6] that allows to run a command multiple times with different arguments and generate separate Sensu events for each command execution.
+The Sensu Check Multiplexer is a [Sensu Check][6] that allows to run a Sensu check command multiple times with different arguments and generate separate Sensu events for each command execution.

 The command calling arguments are controlled using either check or entity annotations.